CloveLib/.github/profile/README.md

 ## 📝 License

-All CloveLib projects are licensed under the **MIT License**, unless explicitly stated otherwise.
+All CloveLib Studios projects are licensed under the **MIT License**.